GuardianOfGods/unity-interview-questions/README.md

 <details><summary>Answer</summary>
 <p>

-- **Update()** is called on every Frame, regardless of time passed since last frame
+- **Update()** is called on every Frame, regardless of how much time has passed since the last frame
   - Good for Movement, InputControl etc. (most of the time you'll use Update)
-  - Usually you will use Time.DeltaTime to take passed time into account (e.g. for GameObject Translations)
+  - Usually you will use Time.DeltaTime to take pastime into account (e.g. for GameObject Translations)
 - **LateUpdate()** is called after all Update() methods are processed
-  - So e.g. for the camera that follows your character it's good to Update after it has moved
+  - So e.g. for the camera that follows your character, it's good to Update after it has moved
-- **Fixed Update()** is called by the physics engine in fixed intervals (that can beset in the Options)
+- **Fixed Update()** is called by the physics engine at fixed intervals (that can beset in the Options)

 </p>
 </details>